Exclusive economic zone of the United States

-The United States has the world's second largest exclusive economic zone, behind France.
+The United States has the world's second largest exclusive economic zone (EEZ) after France.
 The total size is 11,351,000 km22.
 Areas of its EEZ are located in three oceans, the Gulf of Mexico, and the Caribbean Sea.
 Most notable areas are Alaska, Hawaii, the East Coast, West Coast and Gulf Coast of the United States.

 Geography

 The EEZ borders with Russia to the north west, Canada to the north, Cuba, Bahamas, Mexico to the south, Dominican Republic, British Virgin Islands, Anguilla to the south east and Samoa, Niue to the south west.
 The unincorporated territories of Guam, Puerto Rico, U.S. Virgin Islands and Northern Mariana Islands are included.